NikoSardas/V3-offscreen-API-audio-capture-example/README.md

 - Chrome Manifest V3 structure
 - Background audio capture using the Offset API
-- [Add any additional features or functionalities of your extension]

 ## Getting Started

 To use this example, follow these steps: